 I just updated my MDT task sequence for installing Win 10 Enterprise from 1703 to 1803 all deploys correctly but when trying to enroll in face recognition the bioenrollmenthost.exe crashes with error below.
 I have updated drivers, bios, tpm and can not get this to work.

-Follow these steps to fix Windows Hello setup issues in Windows 10, keep reading our guide below.
+In order to fix the Windows Hello issues in Windows 10, keep reading our guide below.

 - Click on Start and select Settings.

 - Under Go back to the previous version of Windows 10 click the Get Started button.

 - Follow the on-screen instructions to roll back to the previous version of Windows.
 After the restart check if you are able to set up Biometric sign-in feature.

 - You can roll back to the previous Windows OS build from the settings within 10 days of the build was installed.

 If the bioenrollmenthost.exe msvcrt.dll error started to occur after upgrading to the latest Windows OS build, the issue can be with the Windows build and not your system.

 To solve your operating system problems, you need a great repair tool that you can rely on.
 We strongly recommend you to use Restoro.

 - Wait for it to scan your PC for any stability issues and possible malware.